Access Amazon Web Services services through Amazon PrivateLink - Amazon Virtual Private Cloud

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Access Amazon Web Services through Amazon PrivateLink
+Access Amazon Web Services services through Amazon PrivateLink

-You can privately access the Amazon Web Services that integrate with Amazon PrivateLink using VPC endpoints.
+You can privately access the Amazon Web Services services that integrate with Amazon PrivateLink using VPC endpoints.
 You can build and manage all layers of your application stack without using an internet gateway.

 Pricing